 We received our first good bout of warm spring weather over the past few days and Laura and I were determined to make the most of it.
 Wednesday had forecast temperatures of 15 degrees throughout much of southern Ontario, along with sunny skies.
 A perfect excuse to visit Long Point!
 As I have several tours scheduled in the Long Point region to take in early spring migration, this visit would double as a scouting mission.

 The drive from Niagara to Long Point passes mostly through farm country, with small towns scattered along at regular intervals.
-Recent spring arrivals were very much in evidence - mixed flocks of Common Grackles, Red-winged Blackbirds and Brown-headed Cowbirds fed in the fields, the plaintive calls of Killdeers caught our ears through the window, opened a crack as we drove, and distant flocks of geese passed by in the distance.
+Recent spring arrivals were very much in evidence - mixed flocks of Common Grackles, Red-winged Blackbirds and Brown-headed Cowbirds fed in the fields, the plaintive calls of Killdeers caught our ears through the car's windows, and distant flocks of geese passed by.
 Ah, spring!

 Our first stop was "Woodlot C3", a managed forest west of Simcoe that had been frequented by Red Crossbills in recent moths.
 Our visit failed to turn up any crossbills until the very end, when one unseen individual vocalized from the top of one of the pines.
 But standing in the sunshine, as the sound of melting snow trickled in the background, felt amazing.
 We flushed up our first American Woodcock of the year as well.
 Soon, the distinctive "peent" calls of displaying birds will fill the night sky across southern Ontario.

 Before leaving Woodlot C3, Laura spotted this firefly resting on a stump, exposed to the sun.
 This species is Ellychnia corrusca, the Winter Firefly.
 This particular species of firefly does not light up, I would assume because it is a diurnal species.